-I've spent the last twenty years chasing the fish that swim in our local waters and I've enjoyed every minute of it!
+I've spent the last twenty-five years chasing the fish that swim in our local waters and I've enjoyed every minute of it!
 During that time, I've made some remarkable friends and together we've learned a great deal by spending loads of time on the water.

 After a long, cold winter, I was looking forward to spring and summer a little more than usual this season.
 Spring started a little later than I hoped, but I enjoyed a few weeks of good weather conditions and great fishing action.
 The late-April into mid-May time period provided ideal conditions and a great bite.
 Life was good.
 Then came the wind - the dreaded south wind!